dasic002/off-i-go/README.md

 - [Django taggit docs](https://django-taggit.readthedocs.io/en/latest/getting_started.html) referred to for implementation steps and a youTube video by [BugBytes](https://youtu.be/iFE6nhst2r8?si=-P1Cp_u20TwoLs10) helped me understand the structure of the taggit models.
 - [Timmy O'Mahony Blog's](https://timmyomahony.com/blog/the-missing-gfk-model-manager-for-django-models/) article helped me understand what GFK was and how it could be used.
 - [Generic Relations](https://docs.djangoproject.com/en/3.2/ref/contrib/contenttypes/#generic-relations) helped me build models that needed to become more generic across the models.
+- [PawfectMatch project](https://github.com/Julia-Wagner/PawfectMatch-API/blob/main/medias/models.py) taught me about the simple implementation of CloudinaryVideoStorage to be able to upload videos without a lot more prep work like finding another library or implementing Cloudinary's Python SDK.
 - Copilot AI within gitHub was used to help generate the basis of Acceptance Criteria and Tasks of our User Stories issues.

 ### Content